glillico/docker-centos8-ansible/README.md

 # CentOS 8 Docker Image for Ansible Testing

-A docker containter using CentOS 8 with Ansible installed for playbook and role testing.
+A docker container using CentOS 8 with Ansible installed for playbook and role testing.

 ## Tags

   - 'latest'  : Python 3.6.x and the latest stable version of Ansible.

 ## How To Build